-- Find the centre point between your upper lash line and brows.
+- Find the center point between your upper lash line and brows.
 Sweep eyeshadow across this point, following the natural curve of your eyes.
 Blend upwards and outwards.

 - Apply concealer or foundation to cut the crease.
 Set with translucent powder.

-- Apply a different eyeshadow to your eyelids, such as one in a matching colour but a lighter shade.
+- Apply a different eyeshadow to your eyelids, such as one in a matching color but a lighter shade.

 - Elongate your eyes with black liquid eyeliner by creating a winged look.

 Still trying to figure out where to cut that crease and how to blend your eyeshadow to perfection?
 This easy-to-follow video demonstrates how to nail the cut crease look.